RRIF Withdrawal & OAS Clawback Optimizer

-One picture of your withdrawal year: the RRIF minimum you must take, the approximate tax on your total income, how close you are to the OAS clawback, and how much room you have before the next tax bracket.
+One picture of your withdrawal year: the RRIF minimum you must take, or a projected future RRIF minimum if you are not retired yet, the approximate tax on your total income, how close you are to the OAS clawback, and how much room you have before the next tax bracket.

 Using your saved retirement profile